55 |Part 2 of —–21 Muromachi Period Sword (室町時代刀)

 from Sano Museum Catalogue (permission granted)

-• Boshi (Tempered line at Kissaki area) ————– Midare-komi, short turn back.
+• Boshi (Tempered line at Kissaki area) ————– Midare-komi, a short turn back.
 See the above illustration.
 Midare is an irregular wave-like pattern.

 8 Hi, Suken, Bonji 21 Tsume-tuki-ken tokko with caption